Ajo Unified School District

 2. Any garment or accessory that displays text or images regarding alcohol, tobacco or drugs, gang affiliation, weaponry, anti-academic sentiments, and/or inappropriate language/sexuality

-3. Hats, hoods, bandanas or any other headwear indoors
+3. Hats, hoods, bandanas, or any other headwear indoors

 4. Off-the-shoulder tops, halter and tube tops, spaghetti straps, tank tops, any sleeveless top that reveals undergarments, low necklines that reveal cleavage, tops without full back coverage, unbuttoned shirts, crop tops, or any garment that exposes the midriff or undergarments

-5. Transparent clothing or garments with holes anywhere between the collarbone and knees, including mesh fabric, laced, and frayed jeans (Clothing with any fraying or holes must have backing or lining not permitting exposed skin between the collarbone and the knees.)
+5. Transparent clothing or garments with holes anywhere between the collarbone and knees, including mesh fabric, laced, and frayed jeans.
+(Clothing with any fraying or holes must have backing or lining, not permitting exposed skin between the collarbone and the knees.)

-6. Skirts, shorts or dresses shorter than the wearer's fingertips with shoulders squared and arms hanging at sides
+6. Skirts, shorts, or dresses shorter than the wearer’s fingertips with shoulders squared and arms hanging at sides

 7. Pants, shorts, or skirts worn below the hipline (e.g., sagging pants)

 8. We do not allow excessively tight clothing (e.g., leggings/tights/Spandex/Spanx) as outerwear.
-However, we do allow leggings when covered by a top that reaches mid-thigh with shoulders squared and arms hanging at the side.
+However, we allow leggings when covered by a top that reaches mid-thigh with shoulders squared and arms hanging at the side.

 9. Pajamas or sleepwear